List of weapons and armour in Middle-earth: Sting

 Sting is a large Elvish dagger in The Hobbit and The Lord of the Rings.
 It functioned well as a sword for the hobbits Bilbo and Frodo Baggins.
 Bilbo named the weapon after using it to fend off the giant spiders in Mirkwood forest, then later passed it on to Frodo to use in his quest to destroy the One Ring.
 Sting glows blue when orcs are nearby, as in Moria.
 In Europe, bilbo blades were exceptionally fine swords, named after the city of Bilbao which made them.
-It is possible that Tolkien connected Bilbo's name and his acquisition of this weapon.
+It is possible that Tolkien connected Bilbo's name with his acquisition of this weapon.

 In Peter Jackson's The Lord of the Rings and The Hobbit film adaptations, Sting is depicted as leaf-shaped, with gentle curving edges.
 Engraved on the blade and cross-guard are letters in Sindarin that read phonetically, Maegnas aen estar nin dagnir in yngyl im.
 Translated into English, they read, "Maegnas is my name, I am the spider's bane."
 According to the Appendix of The Silmarillion, the element maeg in Sindarin means "sharp" or "piercing".
 The film version of Sting is 23 in long (24 while in scabbard) and 3 in wide at the hilt.
 Its scabbard is made of brown leather and reinforced with metal.
-In Tolkien's The Hobbit, Sting does not bear an inscription.